ayushxx7/ayush-mandowara-blog/content/PredictiveAnalysis/12-Tree-Models.md

 - give us an idea of the relative importance of the explanatory attributes that are used for prediction
 - Possible to validate a model using statistical tests.
 That makes it possible to account for the reliability of the model.
 - Performs well even if its assumptions are somewhat violated by the true model from which the data were generated.
+- Gives Feature Importance
+  - higher the node, better the feature
+  - gini number is visible in the nodes

 # Disadvantages of Decision Trees
 - Overfitting